nossie531/ndeq/README.md

 This crate simulates diffusion on network.
 Here, network nodes have value.
 And, network edges have weight.
-Then, diffusion average node values through edge weights.
+Then, diffusion averages node values through edge weights.

 ## Gallery